amuzil/docs/docs/magus/skills/forms.md

 ### Strike

-Strikes the target, for example in the techniques _air gust_ and _fire blast_.
+Strikes the target, for example in the techniques _Air Gust_ and _Fire Blast_.
 Can be modified for ranged, or left as is for melee.

 ### Twist

 Twists the target.
 For example, it rotates a projectile.

+### Breathe

+Focuses energy within the user's chest.
+Useful for buff abilities, or techniques such as Ice Breath.

 ## Element specific forms